hansr/esp-env-monitor/README.md

     won't let the traffic through.

 * Claim your device
-  * Go to the Product as a Service URL (TODO) for this system and claim your device.
+  * Go to the Product as a Service URL (https://j1b0l7vyy5ajk0000.apps.exosite.io/) for this system and claim your device.
 You can establish an account for this product there and setup web service targets that can interact with your devices.
 ExoSense, Exosite's remote condition monitoring tool (fancy dashboarding system), is supported by default - you can claim the device actually from within your ExoSense installation

 * Setup preferred WiFi credentials for the device
   * Set the "SSID" and "Passphrase" resource for the desired WiFi connection